tomascufaro/tomascufaro.github.io/_posts/2025-11-24-multiagent-analyst.md

 *   **Enhanced Intelligence:** Integrate more sophisticated news providers and sentiment analysis models to catch nuance that simple keyword matching misses.
 *   **Technical Analysis Agent:** Add a specialized agent dedicated solely to technical indicators (RSI, MACD, Moving Averages) to provide better entry and exit timing context.

-## Let's Collaborate

 This project demonstrates that **workflow automation** is about more than just moving data from A to B. It's about orchestrating intelligence.
 By combining robust data engineering (SQLite/Alpaca) with agentic AI (CrewAI) and CI/CD scheduling (GitHub Actions), we can build systems that don't just "help" us work, but actually *do* the work.

 The code for this project is open-source.
 [Check out the code on GitHub](https://github.com/tomascufaro/multiagent_trade_system/tree/main).

-I am actively looking for collaborators to help expand this system or apply these automation principles to new domains.
-If you're interested in building the future of autonomous workflows, reach out!
+I am open to collaborations to expand this system or apply these automation principles to new domains.
+If you're interested, feel free to reach out!

 *Technologies used: Python, CrewAI, Alpaca API, SQLite, GitHub Actions, Jinja2.*